luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/03-new-mental-ware.md

 ### Core System

 Cores are cyberbrains for ships, habitats, and similar infrastructure.
-They follow the rules for cyberbrains and core morphs (▶62).
+They follow the rules for cyberbrains and [core morphs](../02/01-morph-types.md#core-morphs).

 ### Defrag